patriciogonzalezvivo/OpenLiDAR/README.md

 ### Celestron/RPLidarA1 (March 2020)

 Because hardware is not really one of my strengths I decide to reuse existing hardware as much as possible.
 Avoiding 3D printing moving peaces like gears was very important because they tend to introduce error.
-For that I based my desing on using a motorize telescope mount which robust design have been tested extensivelly while provides maximum presicion and control.
-As an extra if it's properly calibrated (using their own system based on stars possition) can waranty excelent alignments of your point clouds.
+For that I based my design on using a motorize telescope mount which robust design have been tested extensively while provides maximum precision and control.
+As an extra if it's properly calibrated (using their own system based on stars position) can warranty excelent alignments of your point clouds.

 * [RPLiDAR A1](https://www.dfrobot.com/search-RPLIDAR.html) I decide to go with the cheaper to see what the floor was how I can build it up from their